 The two-day event showcases various firms and organisations active in promoting veganism or vegan products.

-We went in 2022, where visitors seemed to almost recoup the cost of a ticket in the welcome package alone, filled as it was with snacks and other product samples.
+We went in 2022 and seemed to almost recoup the cost of a ticket just with the welcome package that the first thousand visitors each day received, filled as it was with snacks and other product samples.

 A youthful and friendly ambience permeated the event, which had around 60 exhibitors, as well as a programme of demonstrations, talks and workshops.